The Crosstown is a 19-kilometre light rail transit line that will run under and along Eglinton Avenue through the heart of Toronto.

-The Crosstown will have 15 underground stations and a 9-km surface section with 10 stops along its 19-km line.
+The Crosstown will have 15 underground stations and a 9-kilometre surface section with 10 stops along its 19-kilometre line.
 Since early 2016, Metrolinx’s constructor, Crosslinx Transit Solutions (CTS), has been working hard to prepare for and construct the Crosstown’s stations.
 By the end of 2016, most underground stations will be under construction.

 1) Preparatory Work

-Once the shoring is installed, the crew is able to work under the roadway safely, excavating to a depth of 20-25 meters for the construction of the station box.
+Once the shoring is installed, the crew is able to work under the roadway safely, excavating to a depth of 20 to 25 meters for the construction of the station box.
 This is where the rail tunnels, associated platforms and rail infrastructure will be housed.
 For the at-grade surface stops in the east the process is much the same, but excavation is much shallower.
 Additional supports will be installed as crews excavate to ensure safety.
 This part is more complicated, and thus takes longer to finish, at the Cedarvale, Eglinton and Kennedy Station sites where there are existing TTC subway stations.
-Dependent upon local conditions and existing constraints, excavation work can take anywhere between 17 months to 36 months to complete.
+Depending on a variety of factors, excavation work can take anywhere between 17 to 36 months to complete.